The Mountains - Skiing & Snowboarding

 Summer Snow And Gold Medal Coaching

 Once summer hits, most skiers and riders have to travel south for their snow fix.
-Not so in Whistler where summer snow can be found from June 22, 2013 to July 28, 2013, making Whistler Blackcomb’s ski season the longest in North America.
+Not so in Whistler where summer snow can be found from late June to late July, making Whistler Blackcomb’s ski season the longest in North America.